Have you been curious about how to make resin art, but you're not sure where to begin?

 We get it—the idea of using resin can seem intimidating at first, but the steps are actually very easy: measure, mix, pour, spread, torch and wait.
 No matter what you make, you'll be repeating those steps over and over again.
 We have a whole blog and video, How To Use Epoxy Resin, that explains each step in detail.

 What Are Some Easy Resin Projects For A Beginner?

 Feeling inspired to try a resin project?
 From coating a painting to creating coasters, flow art, trinket dishes and more, there is so much you can do with epoxy resin!

 Here are ArtResin's Top 10 Easy Resin Project ideas to help you get started:

-We hope you found this informative and that it helped to explain and demystify what resin is all about.
-Like anything, practice makes perfect but we hope this will give you the encouragement to try a resin project out for yourself!
+We hope you found this blog helped explain and demystify what resin is all about.
+Like anything, practice makes perfect but we hope you feel encouraged to try a resin project out for yourself.
 Before you know it, you'll be wondering why you didn't try it sooner.

 ArtResin: Made For Artists, By Artists